ciancsmith/ip_stats/README.md

 each entry field has an example input for the user to get an idea of how to input their data eg: supernet: "192.168.10.0,192.168.10.1....."

 Steps to run:
-1. go to a command line and run the python program named main.py THATS IT!
+1. go to a command line and run the python program named main.py THATS IT! (required version of python 3.x.x is required)

 2. The GUI will appear and you may enter your data